dzenanr/dzenanr.github.com/_posts/2012-01-15-third-post.markdown

 ---
 layout: default
-title: Dart Example
+title: Dart Example: highlight javascript used
 ---

-The class Item belongs to the MagicBoxes project (highlight javascript used).
+The class Item belongs to the MagicBoxes project.

 {% highlight javascript %}